davidradl/flink/docs/content/docs/connectors/table/formats/avro.md

 Data Type Mapping
 ----------------

 By default, the Avro schema is derived from the table schema.
-You can optionally provide a custom Avro schema using the `avro.schema` option, which will be used as the writer schema for serialization.
+You can optionally provide a custom Avro schema using the `avro.schema` option, which will be used as the schema for serialization.
 The provided schema must match the table schema.

 The following table lists the type mapping from Flink type to Avro type.